upthewaterspout/jpf-gradle/README.md

 ## TODO

-- Add a end to end integration test that actually runs a jpf test
 - Convert plugin code from groovy to java
 - Mirror jpf-core somewhere
 - Allow the user to configure the source set to target